 Brian Prinzen, bass

-Born and raised in Niagara Falls, Ontario, Brian attended McMaster University where he first discovered how much those years of piano lessons in his early years made him passionate about music.
-He began studying vocal performance at McGill University and is happy to be singing with ECS under Dr. Ramsay.
+Brian was born and raised in Niagara Falls, Ontario, where heattended McMaster University and discovered how much those years of piano lessons in his early life made him passionate about music.
+He began studying vocal performance at McGill University and is happy to be singing with Exultate under Dr. Ramsay.
 Brian works as an IT Specialist for an architectural firm in Toronto, and when he’s not at work or singing you’ll find him biking around Toronto or behind his computer playing video games.

 Jeff Reynolds, bass